Menu

 Appeals

-If you have not been offered a place following an in year application, the law entitles you to appeal to an Independent Appeal Panel.
+If you have not been offered a place at Trinity School, the law entitles you to appeal against that decision to an Independent Appeal Panel.
 This panel is completely independent of the school and the Local Authority.
-Appeals for In year admissions are held online.
+All appeals will be heard online which has the advantage that your appeal can be heard from your home or place of work.

-If you wish to appeal, please use the following link:
+If you wish to appeal, please use this link to complete your appeal online.

 Please note that the online form will ask you to download two utility bills dated in the last THREE months.
 If you do not have access to a scanner, please take two photographs with a mobile phone and upload the photographic files.